Home Tutorials Training Consulting Books Company Contact us

 when(deepThought.otherMethod("some mundane thing")).thenReturn(null);

-// this will now throw a PotentialStubbingProblem Exception since we usually don't want to call methods on mocks without configured behavior
+// this will now throw a PotentialStubbingProblem Exception since we usually do not want to call methods on mocks without configured behavior

 deepThought.someMethod();